PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

 \subsection{RQ3: \rqthree}

-To assess how the quality of vulnerability annotations affects \tool's performance, we evaluate its performance while systematically varying the descriptive detail of the provided natural language annotations.
+To assess how annotation quality affects \tool's performance, we systematically vary the descriptive detail of the original vulnerability annotations.

-We define three levels of detail in a natural language vulnerability annotation: \begin{enumerate} \item \textbf{High-level}: provides a high-level summary of the vulnerability's type and affected components. \item \textbf{Detailed}: supplements this with code snippets and a technical explanation of the vulnerability's mechanism. \item \textbf{Procedural}: additionally offers a step-by-step description of how to exploit the vulnerability. \end{enumerate} Annotation levels are hierarchical, with each higher level encompassing the preceding ones.
-For five cases, we remove overly detailed content at the abstract level to make sure that all annotations are at comparable levels of detail.
+We define three cumulative levels of detail: \begin{enumerate} \item \textbf{High-level}: provides a high-level summary of the vulnerability's type and affected components. \item \textbf{Detailed}: adds code snippets and technical explanation of the root cause. \item \textbf{Procedural}: additionally includes step-by-step exploitation scenario in natural language. \end{enumerate} Each level is a strict superset of the previous one.
+The key discriminator between detailed and procedural is whether the annotation describes what is wrong versus how to reproduce it.

-Not all annotations in our dataset contain sufficient detail to reflect all three levels; we only select those cases where we have all three versions.
-For each annotation level, we run \tool using the experimental setups from RQ2, with the Claude Sonnet model, evaluating each of the three annotation detail levels.
+Not all annotations in our dataset contain sufficient detail to support all three levels.
+We restrict this analysis to the nine samples where all three versions could be constructed (see Appendix~\ref{app:annotation-levels}).
+For each annotation level, we run \tool with \claude using the same setup as RQ2, reporting logical correctness.